Neidley/Neidley.github.io/about.md

 My past experiences managing a team gave me the invaluable skills of how to create action plans, identify successful behaviors, and the importance of celebrating small successes everyday.

-Everyday I code, I get to learn and create something new everyday and feed my natural curiosity.
+Everyday I code, I get to learn and create something new and feed my natural curiosity.

 I have created 9 projects in the last 9 months since I began this journey.